jesusmad/dyndnscdmon/README.md

 # dyndnscdmon
-Simple Java program to send a GET request to the cdmon Dynamic DNS update API
+Small Java program that send a GET request to the cdmon Dynamic DNS update API if our server's IP has changed

 # Prerequisites
 Java